-1. To introduce students to highly diverse subtropical island flora, with complex biogeographical composition;

-2. To record the plant communities across a range of environments, differing in rainfall, altitude, degree of disturbance, etc. and to investigate the ecophysiology of the native flora over the range of habitats studied;

-3. To assess the threat to biodiversity posed by human activities;

-4. To develop students' knowledge of field-based plant and animal identification, and how to conduct field research.
+- 1. To introduce students to highly diverse subtropical island flora, with complex biogeographical composition; - 2.
+To record the plant communities across a range of environments, differing in rainfall, altitude, degree of disturbance, etc. and to investigate the ecophysiology of the native flora over the range of habitats studied; - 3.
+To assess the threat to biodiversity posed by human activities; - 4.
+To develop students' knowledge of field-based plant and animal identification, and how to conduct field research.
 To do this, a series of 8 lectures will be given prior to going on an 8-day residential fieldcourse in Gran Canaria.

-BOU33122: Entomology
+BOU33122: ENTOMOLOGY Course type: Optional

-Co-ordinator: Dr Sarah Larragy / Jessica Knapp Assessment: 50% Continual Assessment, 50% Examination ECTS: 5 credits Semester: 2
+Coordinator: Dr Jessica Knapp

+Assessment: 50% Continuous assessment, 50% Examination